WordPress Themes with Purpose

 A travel agency is all about the trip.
 A travel agency theme needs to showcase these vacations in a way that makes them irresistible to the traveler.
 You’ll want to see the location, understand the pricing, travel dates, and accommodations.

 Wedding themes have a strong focus on the visual.
 Photography, dresses, cakes, centerpieces; all of these need to be seen.
 Key features can include, RSVPs, bridal registry info, some have vendor directories, and all of them need to show wonderful photography.

 People Making (or Selling) WordPress Themes

 Here’s an alphabetical list of people making and selling WordPress themes.
 While we’ve tried to be comprehensive, there are thousands of WordPress user making new themes all the time.
-If you see a foundry that you like is missing, let us know in the comments below.
+If you see a foundry that you like is missing, let us know.

 - Aesop Story Engine

 - Beaver Builder

 - Engine Themes